-- become a Canadian citizen, or
+- become a Canadian citizen or

-- get your Canadian citizenship back.
+- get your Canadian citizenship back

-Who must go
+Who must take the Oath

-Parents will get certificates of citizenship for their children under age 14.
-Children under age 14 do not have to go, but they are welcome to do so.
+Adults and children aged 14 or over must go to the citizenship ceremony and take the oath.Parents will get certificates of citizenship for their children under age 14.
+Children under age 14 don’t have to go, but are welcome to.

 What to bring

-- If you became a permanent resident before June 28, 2002, you must bring your Record of Landing (IMM 1000).
+- Record of Landing (IMM 1000) if you became a permanent resident before June 28, 2002

-Video: The Oath of Citizenship
+- lead the Oath of Citizenship

-If you want to swear the oath on your holy book, bring it with you.
+If you want to swear the Oath on your holy book, bring it with you.

 Your citizenship certificate is not a travel document.
 You need to get a Canadian passport to travel outside Canada.